 Denali National Park and Preserve

 The park was established as Mt.
 McKinley National Park on Feb.
 26, 1917.
-The original park was designated a wilderness area and incorporated into Denali National Park and Preserve in 1980.
-The Park was designated an international biosphere reserve in 1976.
+The original park was designated a wilderness area, the first national park created specifically to protect wildlife, and incorporated into Denali National Park and Preserve in 1980.
+The park was designated an international biosphere reserve in 1976.

-Today the park accommodates a wide variety of visitor use including wildlife viewing, mountaineering, and backpacking.
+Today the park accommodates a wide variety of visitor use including wildlife viewing, mountaineering, cycling, and even dog sledding!
+(Denali National Park and Preserve is actually the only national park with a working dog sled kennel.)
 It continues to provide a laboratory for research in the natural sciences.

 UpdateMonitoring the Golden Eagle in Yellowstone National Park

 Stay inspired—sign up for our emails, learn how to become a member, and follow us on social media to get the latest park stories.